syntasso/kratix/docs/single-cluster.md

 ### Apply Postgres-as-a-Service Promise

 Now we have Kratix available to power our platform API, we need to put it to good use.
-We should spend time with our SATs to understand their needs, combine those needs with the organisation's needs around security, governance, and compliance, and encode this knowledge in a Promise.
+We should spend time with our application teams (or Stream-Aligned Teams) to understand their needs, combine those needs with the organisation's needs around security, governance, and compliance, and encode this knowledge in a Promise.
 For the purpose of this walkthrough let's install the provided Postgres-as-a-service Promise.

 * `kubectl apply -f samples/postgres/postgres-promise.yaml`